 Shoulder pain can be caused by various reasons and it interferes with your well-being as most of the vital activities depend on your shoulder.
 It is the source of severe discomfort among many people all around the globe.

-One must not ignore even the mild shoulder pain as it can lead to substantial damage to your shoulder area.
+One must not ignore even the mildest shoulder pain as it can lead to substantial damage to your shoulder area.
 It is crucial to seek immediate medical treatment in such cases.
-In this article, our pain doctors shed some light on the best shoulder treatment options for you in this new year.
+In this article, our Arizona pain doctors shed some light on the best shoulder treatment options for you in this new year.
 But before that, let us understand what causes can lead to it.

 It is vital to understand what is causing the shoulder pain you are experiencing.
 Some causes lead to mild pain, whereas others can cause severe pain.
 Let us take a look at some of the most common causes of shoulder pain one by one: